 Father Joe’s Villages Children’s Charity Gala brings together hundreds of guests to raise over $500,000 for programs and services dedicated to children experiencing homelessness.

 On Saturday, May 13, Father Joe’s Villages celebrated the 33rd Annual Children’s Charity Gala : Pioneering the Future at the U.S. Grant in downtown San Diego.
 More than 500 people gathered at the U.S. Grant Hotel to raise funds for Father Joe’s Villages’ Therapeutic Childcare Center and other services provided to over 400 children each year.
-The event raised more than $500,000, making it the most successful gala in Father Joe’s Villages’ history.
+Furthermore, the event raised more than $500,000, making it the most successful gala in Father Joe’s Villages’ history.

 Gala attendees enjoyed a VIP reception with a silent auction, hors d’oeuvres and signature cocktails before the main program began.
 Emcee Bill Griffith presided over an exquisite dinner and delightful entertainment, including a live auction, music and awards.
-Local artist, Neil Shigley, provided one of the gala’s signature live auction items: a beautiful portrait of Father Joe Carroll.
+Noteworthy local artist, Neil Shigley, provided one of the gala’s signature live auction items: a beautiful portrait of Father Joe Carroll.

-Father Joe’s Villages honored three community leaders who have remained long-time supporters of Father Joe’s Villages’ mission to end homelessness:
+Father Joe’s Villages honored three community leaders who have remained long-time supporters of Father Joe’s Villages’ mission to end homelessness.